Traditional military salute at ceremony in Glasnevin Cemetery remembering those who died in the First World War.

-The unveiling and dedication of a Cross of Sacrifice took place in Glasnevin Cemetery in July 2014.
+The unveiling and dedication of a Cross of Sacrifice took place in Glasnevin Cemetery.
 The ceremony was attended by President Michael D. Higgins, accompanied by His Royal Highness Prince Edward, the Duke of Kent.

 In 1922 the Chief of Staff of the new Free State army General Richard Mulcahy had a vision for how music should be used by the military,